-Exposure Draft ESRS SEC 1 Sector classification and general approach
+Exposure Draft ESRS SEC 1 Sector classification and General approach to sector-specific ESRS

-This paper has been prepared by the EFRAG Secretariat for discussion at a public meeting of EFRAG SR TEG.
+This paper has been prepared by the EFRAG Secretariat for discussion at a public meeting of EFRAG SR TEGSRB.
 The paper forms part of an early stage of the development of a potential EFRAG position.
 Consequently, the paper does not represent the official views of EFRAG or any individual member of the EFRAG SRB or EFRAG SR TEG.
 The paper is made available to enable the public to follow the discussions in the meeting.
 Tentative decisions are made in public and reported in the EFRAG Update.
 EFRAG positions, as approved by the EFRAG Board, are published as comment letters, discussion or position papers, or in any other form considered appropriate in the circumstances.

-Exposure Draft European Sustainability Reporting Standard SEC1 Sector Classification and general approach
+Exposure Draft European Sustainability Reporting Standard SEC1 Sector Classification and